P-371/ASDML.NET.Legacy/SPEC.md

 }
 ```

-Some objects can have children (for example, a GUI window, arrays, lists, IEnumerable in C#, Iterable in Java).ssssss
+Some objects can have children (for example, a GUI window, arrays, lists, IEnumerable in C#, Iterable in Java).

 Groups can have child groups.
 Child groups have no prefix.
 A group can have arbitrary number of child groups.